YoshiiShell/PC-Optimization/Hardware.md

 ## Disk

 For the main Windows installation, go for an SSD.
 If you have the budget, go for a nice M.2 SSD.
+[Some benchmarks if you are curious](https://davemateer.com/2020/04/19/Disk-performance-CrystalDiskMark-HDD-vs-SSD)

 If you need extra disks for general storage, go for high-RPM HDDs.
 Especially if you need to keep the storage for a long time.